 (2) A person who has confidential information in relation to a matter that is the subject of a request under section 25A may disclose the information if the Small Business Commissioner so requires.

-[Section 25B inserted by No. 20 of 2011 s.
+[Section 25B inserted: No. 20 of 2011 s.
 32.]

 25C.
 Commissioner to issue certificate if matter not resolved etc.